3800 dead -- and more on the way

 Would you risk these odds?

-And even though fewer people are crossing this year than in 2015, more people have already died trying to make the journey.
+Even though fewer people are crossing this year than in 2015, more people are dying as they try to make the journey.

 One person out of every 88 has been lost at sea trying to reach the shores of Greece, Italy or Spain.